selcukgiray0000/PHP-login-and-register-system/README.md

 -You can pull data from database. <br>
 -You can print user information on the screen.
 In this way, you can create a profile page.<br>
 -I designed using Bootstrap. <br>
+-We can check if the email is used by someone else <br>
 ### How To: <br>
 1- Download all files. (https://github.com/selcukgiray0000/PHP-login-and-register-system/archive/refs/heads/main.zip)<br>
 2- Import the user.sql file in MYSQL. <br>